-6. Records, Monitoring and Transfer
+7. Records, Monitoring and Transfer

-6.1 Maintaining Records
+7.1 Maintaining Records

 Well-kept records are essential to good child protection practice.
 All safeguarding concerns and discussions, along with decisions and the reasons for them, must be recorded in writing.
+This should include instances where a decision was made not to refer to another agency.
 All staff must be clear about the need to record and report concerns about a child.
 If in doubt, staff should discuss with the DSL.